joostkremers/pandoc-mode/docs/index.md

 outside of Emacs.
 You can simply call Pandoc and pass it the `.yaml` file and things will work as you expect.
 In fact, `pandoc-mode` actually does the same: when you run Pandoc, it writes a settings file if you haven’t created one yet and passes it to Pandoc.
-The only option that under certain circumstances may still need to be passed on the command line is the output file.
+The only option that is passed on the command line is the output file.
 Details are discussed [below](#setting-an-output-file).

 In order to transition from `pandoc-mode` 2.x to 3.0, you will need to